 Another viable option for getting to York for a day trip is to go by car.
 The drive from London to York takes about three hours and the majority of it is along one main motorway (the A1).
 While you certainly do not need to have a car in London or in York, driving can give you more flexibility to make some stops along the way and not be at the mercy of train timetables.

 If you need to rent a car while in England, we recommend booking through RentalCars.com.
-This platform aggregates all of the best car hire prices across all major companies to ensure that you get the best deal on your rental car.
+This platform aggregates car hire prices across major companies to ensure that you get a great deal on your rental car.

 Also, if you want some peace of mind and don’t want to pay any deductible from the rental company, we suggest taking out an excess insurance policy through iCarHireInsurance.
 This is often significantly cheaper compared to getting the equivalent insurance from the rental company.

 If you want to spend one day in York on a guided tour, you have a few options available, but most will require you to get to York on your own first (if you’ve read the above section, you’ll see that getting to York from London by train is incredibly straightforward and easy.